gionaufal/mtg-deck-picker/README.md

  - In your terminal, run `mix deps.get` to install the project's dependencies.
  - Run `iex -S mix` to open the console (right now this is not a working CLI)
- - To get the decks you can build with your cards, run `decks = Mtgtopdecks.compare_decs`.
+ - To get the decks you can build with your cards, run `decks = Mtgtopdecks.compare_decks`.
 It will return all the decks sorted by the least cards lacking.
 That way, you can consult decks using, for example, `Enum.at(decks, 0)` (this will bring you the deck that you have most cards) and see which cards are lacking for you to build.